ekms28/oci-test/README.md

 ### Inventory of Current Resources:
 - **Database Server:** Identify the type of database and version.
-- **Application Server:** Identify the application stack and dependencies.
+- **Application Server:** Identify the application stack and dependencies, if this application can run with pods directly or should receive some changes before.
 - **Domain Configuration:** Verify the domain configuration and DNS settings.
 - **Performance Metrics:** Collect performance metrics from the current servers to understand the load and identify bottlenecks.